-ADOT provides a training budget for all approved Section 5311 projects funded at 100%.
+ADOT reserves training funds for all approved Section 5311 projects funded at 100%.
 Requests for training must be approved by the RTAP Coordinator at least 30 days prior to attendance and reimbursement for training expenses must be submitted within 30 days of training.

-All training requests will follow the procedure outlined in the RTAP Policy and Procedures Handbook dated August 2021.
+All training requests will follow the procedure outlined in the RTAP Policy and Procedures Handbook.
 The handbook is posted on the RTAP web page, www.azdot.gov/transit.
 For additional information on program training requirements or to request training, contact the RTAP Training Coordinator at RTAP@azdot.gov.